A monumental follow-up, considered to be the highlight of the series.

 "This is not a sequel, this is not something different, it is just new discoveries of Riven.
 You'll get there and it'll feel familiar and also be like, 'I don't know how to do this, this is something new'."

-You can watch the full presentation with work-in-progress shots from the game along with a Q&A with Rand Miller and Richard Vander Wende:
+The full presentation with work-in-progress shots from the game along with a Q&A with Rand Miller and Richard Vander Wende.

 A fan-made comparison of shots featured in the Riven remake trailer.